TISUnion/Carpet-TIS-Addition/README.md

 Tracked entity spawning reasons
 - Natural spawning
 - Portal pigman spawning
-- Becomes persistent.
-Note that the entity is still not removed from the world
 - Trans-dimension from portal
 - Spawned by item (spawn eggs etc.)
 - `/summon` command